Ima-Kang/LoL-AFK-Jungler/README.md

 5. Set to 1920x1080

 # How to run
-1. From home screen, go to find match
+1. From LoL home screen, go to find match
-2. Select appropriate game mode
+2. Select Draft/Ranked
-3. Select jg role (if not bots)
+3. Select jg role
-4. Run the program
+4. Run menu.pyw and set variables
+5. Click run when complete

-- The script will start by looking for the find match button.
-If it doesn't find it, something went wrong.
-Try changing the client window size to 1280x720
+- The script will start by looking for the "find match" button
 - If queue gets dodged or declined, don't do anything.
 The bot will pick up on it and requeue after a minute so just wait
 - You can stop the bot by pressing the '`' key

+# Issues you may run into
+1. If your name has been flagged, the bot may not work.
+If the bot doesnt respond after 30 seconds once in game, then this is probably the issue.
+You will have to change your name to fix this.
+2. If it doesn't click the "find match" button after a fews seconds once the run button is clicked, try changing the client window size and restarting it